keithalewis/math/uf.md

 strict inequality.
 A trade executed at time $t$ is not included in the position at $t$; it takes some time for a trade to settle.

-Note trading strategies do not explicitly involve cash flows and the definition of $\Delta$ above does not take those into account.
+Trading strategies do not explicitly involve cash flows and the definition of $\Delta$ above does not take those into account.
 The formula for _amount_ below is used to do that.
 Cash flows are typically paid in the native currency and currencies do not have cash flows.